-While the risk of coronavirus continues, our doctors are continuing to consult face-to-face but are able to provide Telehealth consultations if necessary.
+While the risk of coronavirus continues, the doctors at EBMG are continuing to consult face-to-face but are able to provide Telehealth consultations if necessary.
 Bookings for either can be made with our receptionists or online via our website.
 Please note that our evening hours are slightly restricted during this time.

 To minimise risk, some changes to our practice are currently in place until further notice: